BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 When BetonQuest fails to add a quest item to a player's inventory it will send `&e*&bYour inventory is full!&e*`.
 This message is defined in *messages.yml* along with other default plugin messages.
 You can redefine them to your liking.

-The Notify System can do much more than just changing messages though:
+The Notify System can do much more than just changing messages, though:

 All notifications will be displayed using the ChatIO and without a sound by default.
 You need to use [notification categories](./Notification-IO's-&-Categories.md#categories) to change this behaviour.
 These categories are pretty much just pre-defined [NotifyIO settings](./Notification-IO's-&-Categories.md#notify-ios).
 Each notification in *messages.yml* has a special category with a reserved name assigned to it.

-For example: If you would like to have the "language_changed" notification displayed as an actionbar message you define the following:
+For example, If you would like to have the "language_changed" notification displayed as an actionbar message, you define the following:

 ```YAML
 notifications:        #General header for all notification settings